STUDY NOW, PAY MAY 2021

 Getting Started

-The Level 3 Playwork Diploma (NVQ) (QRN: 501/0997/2) will give you the skills, knowledge and understanding required to be a playworker at Level 3 based on the National Occupational Standards.
+The NCFE CACHE Level 3 Diploma in Playwork will give you the skills, knowledge and understanding required to be a playworker at Level 3 based on the National Occupational Standards.

-On completion of your CACHE Level 3 Diploma in Playwork (NVQ) qualification you will either be able to go into employment, or if you would like to study further CACHE also offer higher level courses in the Childcare and Education Sector such as the Level 4 Certificate in Playwork and Level 5 Diploma in Playwork.
+On completion of your CACHE Level 3 Diploma in Playwork (NVQ) qualification you will either be able to go into employment, or continue your studies within the education sector.

 • Adventure playgrounds